railwayapp/docs/src/pages/deploy/deployments.md

 If a deployment is completed, you can delete a live deploy by clicking the the three dots at the end of the deployment tab and select Remove.
 This will remove the deployment and stop any further project usage.

+### Deployment Restarts

+We do provide the ability to restart your deployment if it crashes.
+We will also attempt to restart your app on your behalf up to 3 times.

+We don't allow users to restart their deployment manually.